The Orthodox Christian Church

 And so the Good News of Jesus spread from Galilee to Asia Minor and to the reaches of the Roman Empire and beyond…

 The Nicene Creed

-I believe in one God, the Father Almighty, Maker of Heaven and Earth and of all things visible and invisible.
-And in the Lord Jesus Christ, the Son of God, the only-begotten, begotten of the Father before all ages.
-Light of light; true God of true God; begotten, not made; of one essence with the Father, by Whom all things were made; Who for us men and for our salvation came down from Heaven, and was incarnate of the Holy Spirit and the Virgin Mary, and became man.
+We believe in one God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible.
+And in one Lord Jesus Christ, the Son of God, the only-begotten, begotten of the Father before all ages.
+Light of Light; true God of true God; begotten, not made; of one essence with the Father, by whom all things were made; who for us men and for our salvation came down from heaven, and was incarnate of the Holy Spirit and the Virgin Mary, and became man.
 And He was crucified for us under Pontius Pilate, and suffered, and was buried.
-And the third day He arose again, according to the Scriptures, and ascended into Heaven, and sits at the right hand of the Father; and He shall come again with glory to judge the living and the dead; Whose Kingdom shall have no end.
-And in the Holy Spirit, the Lord, the Giver of Life, Who proceeds from the Father; Who with the Father and the Son together is worshipped and glorified; Who spoke by the prophets.
-In one Holy, Catholic, and Apostolic Church.
-I acknowledge one baptism for the remission of sins.
-I look for the resurrection of the dead and the life of the world to come.
-Amen.The Orthodox Faith (online catechism)
+And the third day He rose again, according to the Scriptures; and ascended into heaven, and sits at the right hand of the Father; and He shall come again with glory to judge the living and the dead; whose Kingdom shall have no end.